LOVE ASTEROIDS

 Psyche in the 8th House

-Psyche in the 8th is the underworld bond.
-Soul intimacy here is transformative, secret-keeping, and unusually intense.
+Psyche in the 8th is often read as an underworld bond: transformative, secret-keeping, and intense.

 Psyche in the 9th House

 Psyche in the 9th bonds through shared worldview.
-Soul recognition travels with meaning, philosophy, and the questions you both live.
+Soul recognition may travel with meaning, philosophy, and the questions you both live.

 Psyche in the 10th House

 Psyche in the 10th forms soul bonds inside vocation or public partnership.
-Work is often how the deepest connections appear.
+Work may be one way deep connections appear.

 Psyche in the 11th House

-Psyche in the 11th bonds through chosen community: friends who become family, kindreds met outside standard categories.
+Psyche in the 11th bonds through chosen community: friends who become family and kindreds met outside standard categories.

 Psyche in the 12th House

-Psyche in the 12th carries hidden or fated soul bonds.
-The connection often feels archetypal, beyond words, sometimes spiritually rooted.
+Psyche in the 12th carries hidden or archetypal soul-bond themes.
+The connection may feel beyond words or spiritually rooted.

 Psyche Questions